beedle-/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ####2.
 Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.

 We should maximize the factorization for commands that are use on multiple nodes.
+The best we could do is to create a base image with all the same commands and then re-use this image in all the futur image by adding the commands we have to run to change this image has we want.

 ####3.
 Provide the /tmp/haproxy.cfg file generated in the ha container after each step.
 Place the output into the logs folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.